 First we prove the following fundamental lemma, which shows that the Reeb field is supported by a special bi-contact structure provided that the contact form admits a critical compatible metric.
 The proof of this result is modeled on previous works of Perrone~\cite{perr, perro}, but we include it for the sake of completeness.

 \begin{lemma} Let $(N,\alpha)$ be a compact contact $3$-manifold, possibly with boundary.
-Assume that $g$ is a critical compatible metric such that the function $\lambda^2$ introduced in Section~\ref{S.prelim} is nowhere vanishing.
-Then the associated Reeb field $R$ is supported by a $C^\infty$ bi-contact structure $(\eta_1, \eta_2)$ that satisfies:
+Assume that $g$ is a critical compatible metric such that the function $\lambda^2$ introduced in Section~{\rm 2} is nowhere vanishing.
+Then the associated Reeb field $R$ is supported by a $C^\infty$ bi-contact structure $(\zeta_1, \zeta_2)$ with a defining pair of 1-forms $\pm(\eta_1, \eta_2)$ that satisfies:

 Moreover we also have:

 and the critical metric $g$ reads: